yarnpkg/yarn/README.md

 ## Prior art

-kpm wouldn't exist if it wasn't for excellent prior art.
-Followed are projects which kpm has been inspired by:
+Yarn wouldn't exist if it wasn't for excellent prior art.
+Followed are projects which Yarn has been inspired by:

  - [Bundler](https://github.com/bundler/bundler)